chncwang/chncwang.github.io/_pages/about.md

 For the moment, it supports rich operators and prepared NLP modules such as LSTM and Transformer.
 See [APIs](https://insnet.readthedocs.io/en/latest/reference.html#) for more details.

 I believe that deep learning libraries can fundamentally influence researchers' preference for exploring new approaches.
 Hence, with padding-free dynamic batching, InsNet can encourage researchers to explore more flexible and dynamic models to exploit language structures.

+**Why do I want to read a PhD**

+I think the best way to maximize the value of my work over the past years is to read a Ph.D.
+I believe that using language structures, we can design computationally efficient models to parse long sequences.
+Thus InsNet will be an excellent tool to explore such novel approaches.
+Besides, InsNet needs to be published as a paper to be promoted to more researchers and even the industry.